General manager Darcy Regier said Monday that he's already informed the player's agent that he intends to open contract talks in the very near future.

 The Sabres selected Grigorenko with the 12th pick in the NHL draft on Friday, and believe the Russian-born player has the potential to make an immediate impact this season.

-Whether or not Grigorenko proves ready, Regier added that the Sabres aren't done stockpiling centres this off-season.
-After using two first-round picks — Buffalo also traded up to select Zemgus Girgensons with the 14th pick — and four of their eight picks on centres, Regier is now turning his attention to acquiring experienced players either through free agency or by trade.
+Whether or not Grigorenko proves ready, Regier added that the Sabres aren't done stockpiling centers this offseason.
+After using two first-round picks - Buffalo also traded up to select Zemgus Girgensons with the 14th pick - and four of their eight picks on centers, Regier is now turning his attention to acquiring experienced players either through free agency or by trade.

 "We're going to look for ways to improve the team, and that extends beyond free agency," Regier said.
 "I don't think it's fair to put it on these young fellows to step in immediately and contribute."